Abhijitaundhkar/Machine-Test/README.md

 Navigate to the frontend directory:

 cd frontend
-Install dependencies:

-npm install
+Install dependencies:npm install
-Start the application:

-npm run start
+Start the application:npm run start
 Components related to student data and the form are located in the src/components directory.